Opera: Multiple vulnerabilities

 All supported architectures

-Multiple vulnerabilities have been discovered in Opera, allowing for file
+Multiple vulnerabilities have been found in Opera, the worst of

 Opera is a fast web browser that is available free of charge.

-A remote attacker could entice a user to upload a file with a known
+A remote attacker could entice a user to open a specially crafted web

 There is no known workaround at this time.